ethereum/act/doc/src/equiv.md

 ### Input space equivalence
-Since the input space of the two lists is not necessarily exhaustive, since some input may lead to failed execution paths that are not present in the list.
+Since the input space of the two lists is not necessarily exhaustive, some inputs may lead to failed execution paths that are not present in the list.
 We therefore need to check that the input space of the two lists are the same.
 That is, there must not be inputs that satisfy some path condition in the first list but not the second and vice verse.